 - All local authorities with the smallest out-of-term populations compared with their usual resident populations contained universities; Oxford’s out-of-term population was 11.0% smaller than the usual resident population.

 - Oxford’s decrease in population out of term is largely concentrated in ages 18 to 22 years because of Oxford’s large number of undergraduate students who are likely to have an out-of-term address.
 The largest percentage decrease was for females aged 19 years, which was 67.7% fewer during out-of-term time.
 For males, it was 62.3% fewer.

 Higher Education Statistics Agency (HESA)

 HESA provides information about students who are enrolled for study at Oxford's universities.
 It doesn't tell us whether the students study or live in the city – they may be studying at another location, or living outside the city (Oxford Brookes has three campuses outside the city boundary):

-- In addition, there were 9,695 students enrolled for part-time study, with about two thirds of these at the University of Oxford.
+- In addition, there were 9,815 students enrolled for part-time study, with over two thirds of these at the University of Oxford.

 Annual Monitoring Report

 The City Council's Annual Monitoring Report is used to monitor the implementation of a variety of planning policies.
 As part of this, the two universities submit student statistics in order to monitor the number of full-time students living in Oxford outside of university-provided accommodation.
 The latest figures (2021-22) report that Oxford Brookes University has 7,794 full-time students needing accommodation in Oxford in any given academic year (who weren't previously resident anyway) and the University of Oxford has 14,873.
 Around 4,000 Oxford Brookes University and 2,500 University of Oxford students live outside of university-provided accommodations.